cornelRaiu/search-analytics/readme.txt

 == Changelog ==
 = 1.3.5 =
 * Bugfix: Fix dates filter not allowing you to select the current day in certain timezones
+* Bugfix: Deleting multiple entries with the bulk action would trigger 2 notices
 * Feature: Add support for WpForo
+* Feature: Add **mwtsa_export_filename** filter to allow control over the filename generated when exporting data
+* Optimization: Prepare the plugin for community translation

 = 1.3.4 Hotfix =
 * Bugfix: Fix fatal error for missing `wp_timezone()` in WP < 5.3.0